-I have two say two things right now: Everything Brian Selznick has ever done, especially when he writes and illustrates, fascinates me and I do not understand the allure of Harry Houdini.
-Despite this and because of it, I love this, Brian Selznick's first book, which is really a long picture book and not a chapter book, but don't tell your kids that.
+Everything Brian Selznick has ever done, especially when he writes and illustrates, fascinates me, yet I still do not understand the allure of Harry Houdini.
+Despite this and because of it, I love The Houdini Box, Brian Selznick's first book, which is really a long picture book and not a chapter book, but don't tell your kids that.

-Despite my lack of interest in Harry Houdini, Brian Selznick's book has a magic, both in the illustrations and the text.
+Despite my lack of interest in Harry Houdini, The Houdini Box is filled with magic, both in the illustrations and the text.
 And I don't mean wizards and witches kind of magic, or fairies and elves magic, I mean real magic, the magic of childhood.
 Selznick takes some facts about the man who was Harry Houdini, his given name, the date of his death, the fact that he had once said that on his 100th birthday a box would be opened revealing all of his secrets, and weaves them into a spellbinding story of hopes and dreams and drive and disappointment.

 Victor runs home excitedly, but is dismayed when he sees that the box has the initials E.W. carved on it, rather than H.H.
 Victor assumes that there must be a mistake and buries the box in a closet and does not think about Houdini again for years.
 The twist at the end of the book is both bittersweet and surprising, like all good books.